Take Charge of Your Career and Lead the Way for Your Navigation Program

 The roadmap for implementing a successful oncology navigation program begins with a solid education.
 Attend the 3rd annual Oncology Nurse Advisor (ONA) Navigation Summit — June 15-17, 2017 in Austin, TX — and earn up to 12 CNEs while learning first-hand from experts on topics that directly impact nurse navigators, care coordinators, oncology nurses, advanced practice nurses, cancer program administrators, and cancer service line directors involved in the management of people with cancer.

-Director of Cancer Support Services and Patient Navigation, Sutter Pacific Medical Foundation, Santa Rosa, California With over 42 years of oncology nursing experience, Cindi is active in nursing leadership at national, international, and local levels.
+Cindi is the Director of Cancer Support Services and Patient Navigation, Sutter Pacific Medical Foundation in Santa Rosa, California.
+With over 42 years of oncology nursing experience, Cindi is active in nursing leadership at national, international, and local levels.
 She was a founding Board member of the Oncology Nursing Society.
 She has been dedicated to the patient navigation role since 2001 when she established a free standing Cancer Recovery and Resource Center in Bozeman, Montana.
 Cindi received her nursing and degree from Meramec Community College, a Bachelor’s Degree in Psychology from Lindenwood College, and a Masters of Public Health from University of California, Berkeley.
 She has received a number of distinguished awards, including the Oncology Nursing Society’s Distinguished Service Award in 2010 for novel work in patient navigation, CURE Magazine’s Extraordinary Healer Award in 2014, and the Oncology Nursing Society’s Lifetime Achievement award in April 2016.
 She has published over 12 articles and authored several book chapters.

 Dr. Haylock is an acknowledged leader in efforts to bring attention to the complex health needs of cancer survivors.
 Many peer reviewed papers authored or co-authored by her emphasize advancing the science and knowledge of cancer survivorship, the nature and significance of nursing research and nurse advocacy.
 She also contributes efforts to advance the emerging Oncology Nurse Navigation Role.
 She is a past president of the 35,000+ member Oncology Nursing Society (ONS) and in April 2016, begins a 2-year term as Chairperson of the ONS Survivorship/Rehabilitation/Quality of Life Special Interest Group.
 Dr. Haylock is an editorial board member of The American Journal of Nursing and Seminars in Oncology Nursing.
 Dr. Haylock received her BSN and MA in Nursing from the University of Iowa College of Nursing, and a PhD in Nursing from the University of Texas Medical Branch Graduate School of Biomedical Sciences.
 She was inducted as a Fellow of the American Academy of Nursing in 2011.
 Between 2014 and 2016, Dr. Haylock completed 8 terms in an adjunct faculty role, teaching "Professional Nursing Concepts" in the online RN to BSN program at Schreiner University in Kerrville, TX.
 In spring, 2016, Dr. Haylock joined the faculty of Sul Ross State University’s on-line RN to BSN program.
 She is currently a member of a Speaker’s Bureau associated with Genentech BioOncology.